New Zealand growing guide: 9 tips for your best-ever broccoli crop

-A good system means a good harvest of an essential vege.
+A good system means a good harvest of an essential veggie.

 Broccoli is one of the favourite and most essential of green vegetables in our home.
 We grow them from March until late spring, with regular sowings to ensure crop continuity.

-Over the years we have honed our broccoli growing system and this is the current plan.
-Note, it’s always open to reinterpretation and adaptation!
+Over the years we’ve honed our broccoli growing system and this is the current plan.
+Note, it’s always open to reinterpretation and adaptation.

-USUALLY a whole bed, approximately 5m x 5m is prepared with well-rotted horse or sometimes, cow manure, lime (applied at a different time so as not to impede the uptake of fertility), and a good digging if necessary.
+USUALLY a whole bed, approximately 5m x 5m is prepared with well-rotted horse manure (or sometimes, cow manure), lime (applied at a different time so as not to impede the uptake of fertility), and a good digging if necessary.

 THE plot is then covered with black plastic for weed control.